 For collectible books and magazines, write the price on a strip of paper and insert inside the pages.

 Choose prices that are easy to add; like .25, .50, $1.00, and so on.
 These are also easy numbers to total in your head in case of calculator malfunction.
 (This happened to me once.)

 Baby and children’s clothing always sells well, especially if they're priced at .25 to $1 an item.

 If you have a lot of clothes that you just want to get rid of, let customers “stuff a bag for a buck.”
 You’ll be amazed how much stuff they can cram in a bag!

 Bundling things into see-through bags is also good way to get rid of partially used or mismatched items like;

-For high priced newer items, like that Kitchen Aide mixer you used once, include a recent sales ad that shows the price and attach it to the item.
+For high priced newer items that you never used, include a recent sales ad that shows the price and attach it to the item.
 Original boxes with manuals will guarantee a higher price.

 For antiques and collectables, do some online research to determine current market value and decide how low you are willing to go.
 These are items that hold their value— include a copy of an appraisal or bill of sale if you have it.

 For large items, like furniture and appliances, use a big sign to write detailed information about the piece on it; age, flaws, etc. If an item “sorta” works, make sure you write “As Is” on the sign.

 If you can’t decide on a certain price for an item, write “make an offer”, or “$25 or best offer.”